BEL AIR, Md. — Monday capped off a two-year road to justice for the family of Rachel Morin.

 Prosecutors, meanwhile, spent their time painting Hernandez as a liar, whose yet to acknowledge his actions.

-They mentioned a psyche evaluation that found Hernandez's risk of re-offending was high due to his cold, dismissive demeanor about the case.
+They mentioned a psyche evaluation finding that Hernandez would likely re-offend if freed due to his cold, dismissive demeanor about the case.

-State's Attorney Allison Healey said Hernandez even laughed and joked during his evaluation earlier this summer.
+State's Attorney Allison Healey said Hernandez even laughed and joked during an evaluation earlier this summer.

-Morin's brother, Michael, also spoke saying he forgives Hernandez because "God sees all, and forgives even the worst of sinners."
+Morin's brother, Michael, spoke before the court saying he forgives Hernandez because "God sees all, and forgives even the worst of sinners."

-Healey said she expects an appeal by Hernandez, but expressed confidence the today's sentencing would stick.
+Healey said she expects Hernandez to appeal his sentence, but expressed confidence the punishment would stick.

-When asked about Hernandez potentially being deported, Healey was doubtful stating it's likely he will spend the rest of his life in Maryland prison.
+When asked whether Hernandez will ultimately be deported, Healey was doubtful because it's likely he will spend life in Maryland prison.